Hi-Media/reST-test/doc/Chap7-Signatureverif.rst

 Introduction
 ------------
-:Directive:
+Directive
   It is strongly recommended to use a signature mechanism to verify the contents of a request or redirection made to your servers.
 This prevents customers from tampering with the data in the data exchanges between your servers and our payment system.
   A unique signature is sent each time that HiPay contact a merchant URL, notification or redirection.

 Setup
 -----
-:Procedure:
+Procedure
-	First of all you need to set a Secret Passphrase in your HiPay TPP back office under *Integration -> Security Settings -> Secret Passsphrase*.
+  First of all you need to set a Secret Passphrase in your HiPay TPP back office under *Integration -> Security Settings -> Secret Passphrase*.

-:Login Screen:
+Login Screen

 .. image:: images/SignatureVerification_LoginScreen.jpeg

-:Secret passphrase:
+Secret passphrase
   The secret passphrase is used to generate a unique character string (signature) hashed with SHA algorithm.
   The security level of the password idepends on the length of the password.
   A long password is more secured.

 Verification
 -------------

 **URL Notification**

-:Description:
+Description
   For the URL notification, the signature is sent on the HTTP header under the *HTTP_X_ALLOPASS_SIGNATURE” parameter*

-:Verification:
+Verification
   To check this point, you just need to concatenate the passphrase with the POST content of the query.

-:Algorithm verification:
+Algorithm verification
   *Algorithm:
   SHA Signature = SHA1(Raw POST Data + Secret Passphrase)*

 **URL Redirection**

-:Description:
+Description
   For each redirection page (accept page, decline page, etc.) the signature is sent under the *hash* parameter,

-:Verification:
+Verification
  To check this point, you must to concatenate the parameters, the values of each and the passphrase under the following conditions:
 		a)	The parameter must be predefined.
 		b)	The value can’t be empty.
 		c)	The parameter must be sorted in alphabetical order.

-:Algorithm verification:
+Algorithm verification
   *Algorithm:*
 		a)	paramC = val3
 		b)	paramA = val1
 		c)	paramB = val2